tdpetrou/News-Event-Classification/README.md

 5. At this point a manual inspection of the data must be done using NMF to determine how many sub-topics there are and what the name of these subtopics are going to be.
 I used a random state of 1 to generate the same subtopics each time NMF was ran.

+Sometimes it is necessary to combine multiple key word searches into one file.
+'Affordable care act' and 'obamacare' where combined into just one file 'combined_aca.csv'

 6. Run file explore_nmf_topics.py arg1 arg2